+Today, we are going to transform a plain white wall into a Germany linear wall style finish.
+But before we start this renovation job, we need the right tools to do the right job.
 Let see what tools do we need to achieve this job and show you what product we select.

+ToolsA drop saw/hand saw, a pen, a measurer, a ladder, a nail gun, a cutter, a level, a rubber hammer, and a multi-tool.
 Okay, this is what we need today to build our wall.
 Remember, you will also need to get ready to reload the nail for your nail gun.

-9mm to 18mm wood planks (packer)
+Other essential building accessory9mm to 18mm wood planks (packer)

 STEP 2: Preparation 2, Placing packers to your existing wall